The Nuremberg Christmas Market is Germany’s most famous and one of it’s most traditional markets.

 Feuerzangenbowle, according to Wikipedia, is a traditional German alcoholic drink for which a rum-soaked sugarloaf is set on fire and drips into mulled wine.
 All I know is that it is some seriously strong stuff!
 I’ll stick to my mulled wine!

 This was so much fun and surprisingly comfortable!
 The stage coat is a 1939 replica that takes guests through Nuremberg’s cobble stone streets.
 I felt like I was stepping back in time even without a lady in waiting waiting for me.
 Tours last about 10 minutes and leave from across from the fountain in the main square.

 Learning more about the history of the Nuremberg Christmas Market really brought it to life for me and made it meaningful, much more so than when I walked around clueless last year.
 And besides, it’s not everyday that I get to be BFFs with Christkind…even if it is only in my imagination.

 Visit the official Christkindlmarkt in Nuremberg for further info.
-You may find that visiting just one Christmas Market is not enough (I’m a bit of a Christmas Market fanatic), in that case check out the Rothenburg ob der Tauber Christmas Market and My Favorite Christmas Markets in Munich.
+You may find that visiting just one market is not enough (I’m a bit of a fanatic myself), in that case check out the Rothenburg ob der Tauber Christmas Market and My Favorite Christmas Markets in Munich.

-Thank you to Nuremberg tourism for their tour of the Nuremberg Christmas Market.
+Thank you to Nuremberg tourism for their tour.
 As always, all opinions expressed are my own.